Ever stared at a histology slide and wondered why the muscle fibers look the way they do?

 How It Works (or How to Do It)

 Below is a step‑by‑step walkthrough of what Question 9 typically asks for, plus the thought process you should follow.
-Grab a pen, open your lab notebook, and follow along Easy to understand, harder to ignore..
+Grab a pen, open your lab notebook, and follow along And that's really what it comes down to.
+And it works..

 1. Identify the Stain